Aidan-Gettemy/ExpTemplate-OpenFAST/README.md

 Once the user has configured these files (and the helper functions), running the experiment and organizing the results for further analysis is simple.
 Simply run the `ExpTableGenerator.m` then run the `ExpDriver.m`.

 This framework streamlines OpenFAST input-output handling, while keeping the data organized.
-The user specifies an experiment to run by giving the input (independent) variables and settings for each test in the experiment as a tablematrix/table (each row is a different test, each column a different input).
+The user specifies an experiment to run by giving the input (independent) variables and settings for each test in the experiment as a matrix/table (each row is a different test, each column a different input).
 Then the framework will set up and run the simulations required, organizing the outputs channels (dependent variables) requested by the user into a table that mirrors the input table provided.
-The result is a data-folder and a table of outputs from the experiment, in the same row-order as the input table.
+In the end, the code generates a data-folder and a table of outputs from the experiment, in the same row-order as the input table.
+Within the data-folder, small test-specific folders hold the summary files, time series data, and statistics for each test.

 # Instructions: